 - 6 qt 360 Made In Wisconsin stockpot – has tightly fitting lid so no air escapes $250

-Cookware, for 2 people – add the following 3+ quart sauce pot if you don’t already have one.
+Cookware for 2 people – add a larger sauce pot

 - Saute pan – shallow: 3.5+ quart – useful for reducing large batches of leafy greens down to size.